dedunu/dedunu.github.io/_posts/2021-03-17-article-of-association-template-sri-lanka.md

 I prepared a template for anyone else to use.
 It can be downloaded from [here](/assets/Sri_Lanka_Private_Limited_Company_Article_of_Association_Template.zip)

-Make sure you leave enough free space on the first page of the article of association, officers want to add some system-generated information there.
+Make sure you leave enough free space on the first page of the article of association, officers want to add few lines of system-generated information.